Wradgio/jamlin/README.md

 }
 ```

-Depending on settings of config, JaMLin by default uses "extract" action to traverse defined items and trying to extract their translations.
+JaMLin by default uses "extract" action to traverse defined items and trying to extract their translations.
 When run with "replace" action, it tries to get new translations back to its original files.

 ### Parameters
 JaMLin receives 4 parameters.
 Examples of using Jamlin looks like this: